NUT (NUT Score)

 What is a good NUT?

 NUT Score IS the metric.
-It measures player value in wins using wOBA for hitters and FIP for pitchers, excluding defense entirely for a cleaner, more stable measure than WAR.
+It measures a player’s production using wOBA for hitters and FIP for pitchers, excluding defense entirely for a cleaner, more stable measure than WAR.

 How NUT Score works →